arya-io/BigData/08_Spark.md

 ---

 ## Use of Lambda function in python - filter()

+Lambda function is also known as inline function.

 filter() function takes a function and a list and returns a new list for which the function evaluates as true

 General syntax of filter():